TiagoRG/gh-wh-handler/README.md

 ## Endpoint

-Currently the only endpoint for the application is /update-files
+Currently, the only endpoint for the application is /update-files